American Indian Model Schools: Academic performance

 In May 2009, American Indian Public Charter School had an Academic Performance Index (API) of 967.
 Mitchell Landsberg of the Los Angeles Times said that the other two AIM schools "are not far behind."
 The state API target is 800.
 The state average of public middle and high schools is 750.
 The state average of schools with underprivileged students is 650.
-Of the public schools in California, during that year four middle schools and three high schools had higher API scores than AIPCS; none of them had student bodies of mostly underprivileged students.
+Of the public schools in California, four middle schools and three high schools had higher API scores than AIPCS during that year; none of them had a student body of mostly underprivileged students.
 Mitchell Landsberg stated that while critics of the school often said that the high number of Asian American students causes the test scores to be high, the African American and Hispanic students "do roughly as well—in fact, better on some tests" so "[t]hat makes American Indian a rarity in American education, defying the axiom that poor black and Latino children will lag behind others in school."
 In 2008, Janet Roberts, the head of the AIM system, said that the speculation that the increased numbers of Asian students caused test scores to go higher demonstrated that the educational establishment has low expectations of low-income African American, Hispanic and Latino, and Native American children.

 Landsberg said that the school system has high performance because it "attracts academically motivated students, relentlessly (and unapologetically) teaches to the test, wrings more seat time out of every school day, hires smart young teachers, demands near-perfect attendance, piles on the homework, refuses to promote struggling students to the next grade and keeps discipline so tight that there are no distractions or disruptions.
 Summer school is required."
 Landsberg added "There is no secret to any of this.
 Portions of the American Indian model resemble methods used by the KIPP charter schools or, for that matter, urban parochial schools."

 Between 2001 and 2005, while AIPCS was under Ben Chavis, the API increased by over 200% to 880, making it, in 2005, the middle school in Oakland with the highest API.
 The next highest Oakland middle school was almost 80 points lower than AIPCS.

 In 2008, every AIM system eighth grader scored either a "proficient" or a higher rating in the State of California algebra examination.
 In California, half of the eighth graders overall took algebra.
-Of all of the state's eighth grade students who took algebra, fewer than half scored "proficient" or higher.
+Of all of the state's eighth-grade students who took algebra, fewer than half scored "proficient" or higher.

 Kevin Drum of Mother Jones argued that while the AIMS schools get high test scores, the teaching style may not get the same results in every type of school.
 Drum cited the small sizes of AIMS schools and that the system "plainly attracts only parents and children who are academically motivated in the first place" and "requires middle school teachers to teach every subject and keeps them on a grueling pace, which means lots of turnover."
 Drum further argued that "the odds that the AIPC formula is scalable to an entire school district is nil."